Shmilowitz/PythonHomicide/README.md

  * Men use "Knife" 0.30 for every 1.0 time they use "Handgun".
 (1:0.3)
  * Women use "Blunt Object" 0.33 for every 1.0 time they use "Handgun".
 (1:0.33)
  * Men use "Blunt Object" 0.23 for every 1.0 time they use "Handgun".
-(1:0.23) This might be because women isn't as gang related as men and therefore doesn't have Handgun as often.
+(1:0.23) This might be because women isn't as gang-related as men and therefore doesn't have Handgun as often.
 Their murders might be more in the heat of the moment.
 ![picture alt](http://i.imgur.com/9f7HiSa.png)